Program Learning Objectives

 Program Goals: Facilitate student success in sport business through effective teaching and instruction; experiential learning and multiple learning methods; engage the greater community in practicums and internships.

-Brief Description of Student Population: The University is a small, private residential institution serving 2,095 undergraduates and 162 graduate students.
+Brief Description of Student Population: The University is a small, private residential institution serving approximately 2,000 undergraduates and 200 graduate students.
 The student population, 50% men and 50% women, represents 35 states and 12 countries, with 2% international students and 15% American students of color.

 Indicators of Effectiveness with Undergraduates as Determined by the Program